Republican People's Party: Road to the center-left: 1950–1980

 Due to the winner-take-all system in place during the 1950s, the DP achieved landslide victories in elections that were reasonably close, meaning the CHP was in opposition for 10 years.
-In the mean time, the party began a long transformation into a social democratic force.
+In the meantime, the party began a long transformation into a social democratic force.
+Even before losing power İnönü created the Ministry of Labour and signed workers protections into law, and universities were given autonomy from the state.
 In its ninth congress in 1951, the youth branch and the women's branch were founded.
-In 1953, the establishment of trade unions and vocational chambers was proposed, and the right to strike for workers was added to the party program.
-The Democrat Party was abolished after the 1960 military coup, and Prime Minister Adnan Menderes, Foreign Minister Fatin Rüştü Zorlu, and Finance Minister Hasan Polatkan were hanged in the İmralı island prison.
-Right-wing parties which trace their roots to the DP have since continuously attacked the CHP for their perceived involvement in the hanging of Adnan Menderes.
+In 1953, the establishment of trade unions and vocational chambers was proposed, and support for a bicameral parliament, the establishment of a constitutional court, election security, judicial independence, and the right to strike for workers was added to the party program.